 After scouring various free listings of open calls, she was about to give up when a friend told her about “NaHaWriMo,” a contest that only requires contestants to crank out a single haiku in a month, albeit February, the shortest month on the calendar.
 “Now that, I thought, was more my speed,” she says, referring to the seventeen syllable Japanese poetry form that is like writing with training wheels for blocked, buzzed or busy budding poets.

-But as February reached its three-quarters mark Jayne found herself only half-way through her haiku, which she describes as a “work in progress that’s not progressing much.
-Tell me how you like it so far,” she says, as she shifts gears to elevated tone commonly used by poetry slam contestants:
+But as Groundhog Day rolled by and Valentine’s Day approached, Jayne found herself coming up short on her haiku, which she describes as a “work in progress that’s not progressing much.
+Tell me how you like it so far,” she says, as she shifts gears to the elevated tone commonly used by poetry slam contestants:

 I think of you all